flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 - Applications using code hosting IDs and hosted on `github.com, gitlab.com, codeberg.org, framagit.org` must use
   `io.github, io.gitlab, page.codeberg, io.frama` prefixes depending on
   where the project is hosted.
-They must not `com.github, com.gitlab, org.codeberg, org.framagit` unless the project is an official project of the code hosting platform.

   Projects hosted on Sourceforge can use `io.sourceforge, net.sourceforge` prefixes.

+  They must not use `com.github, com.gitlab, org.codeberg, org.framagit`
+  unless the project is an official project of the code hosting platform.

 ```
 # Good